abhishekkadavil/RestAssured-Cucumber-Hybrid-Framework/README.md

 			* Given request have context 'idValue' in request path '/users'
 	* Add request url parameter from context - @GetUserAPI02 - Given request have context 'idValue' in request path '/users'

-## Request specification step bulding logic:
+## Request specification step building logic:
 * Created reqId in TestContext hence sharing is easy between steps. reqId will act as a scenario id key to build request specification map.
 * Generate and put reqId in `@Given("start new scenario")` using `testContext.setReqId(testContext.generateReqId());`
 * What will happen during chaining the request?